Livetrack/Libgdx_ShadowMapping/README.md

 }
 ```

-I still have to find whether or not there is a way to retrieve the Depth Buffer from an FBO.
+I still have to find if there is a way to retrieve the Depth Buffer from an FBO.

 Here are the results :